 5 Best Laptops For World of Warcraft – The War Within & Classic (2025)

-Let’s be real, WoW scales pretty well with whatever hardware you throw at it.
-Even if you’re rocking some ancient potato, you can still tweak the settings and get it running without major lag.
+Let’s be honest, WoW scales pretty well with whatever hardware.
+Even if you’re some ancient potato can run the game as long as you tweak the settings.

 That said…

 It’s not exactly going to look great.
-If you’re serious about finding the best laptop for World of Warcraft—whether it’s for Classic, Cataclysm, or the Current Expansion: The War Within —you’ll want something that can comfortably handle medium-high (6-7) graphics settings.
-Ideally, you want to push it to high (10) without the laptop turning into a mini oven
+If you want the best laptop for World of Warcraft—whether it’s for Classic: Anniversary or Hardcore, Cataclysm, or the Current Expansion: The War Within —that can comfortably handle medium-high (6-7) graphics settings easily without turning into a mini oven….you’ll need a set of specific dedicated GPUs (2050RTX, 3050 RTX, 4050RTX, etc)…

-The recommended system requirements published on blizzard’s website are basically to run the game with graphics quality at 7.
-I know they’re quite vague and written for desktops, we’ll soon make it clear for laptops.
+Now the recommended system requirements published by blizzard are quiet vague and written for desktops….but don’t worry we’ll soon make it clear for laptops.

 Let’s talk about prices first…